Welding Safety Hazards – The Five Things You Need to Know

 4. Personal Protection Equipment Requirements

 Welders need to have access to a variety of different types of personal protection equipment in order to minimize any welding safety hazards.
 This equipment needs to be on site and in a place that is easy to access for anyone who will be using the welding tools.

 Depending on the type of welding that is taking place, you’ll need to have at least the following types of PPE:

-- Welding Mask – Not surprisingly, a welding mask (such as this) is an essential piece of PPE for any welder.
+- Welding Mask – Not surprisingly, a welding mask is an essential piece of PPE for any welder.
 Most facilities will have each welder assigned their own mask to ensure it fits properly and they always have it when it is needed.

 - Hand Protection – When welding in tight places you often have to have your hands fairly close to the hot welding equipment.
 Protecting them with the proper protective gloves is very important.